kiramclean/blog/site/blog/2020-12-30-how-to-set-up-codecov-for-a-clojure-deps-project.md

 date: 2020-12-30
 ---

+***Update**: I recently switched to using Github Actions to run my tests because I started getting git auth failures trying to fetch git deps on CircleCI.
+Learning the random YAML magic required to set up a github action was marginally less awful than faffing with ssh keys on circle.
+You can see the result in [this commit](https://github.com/kiramclean/morphy/commit/6964d1bbe3fd7130e179212f4088cebc753f5aec).
+The actual steps to set up codecov for your project are the same.*

+---

 I recently set up code coverage reporting with [Codecov](https://about.codecov.io/product/features/) for a Clojure project of mine that uses tools.deps and builds on CircleCI.
 It turned out to be pretty easy but the documentation for the various parts was a bit ambiguous, so I wrote down the steps here in case you're looking to do the same.
 You can see all the changes it took together in context in [this commit](https://github.com/kiramclean/morphy/commit/c8fd8a425cee712e70ca0ef3fce62b52566ba114) where I set it up for my project.

 ## Assumptions